-Elementary schools even hand them out to help kids with reading, quick word-spotting, and their spelling words.
-Of course, for the youngsters, they are very simple, and small grids.
+Elementary and middle schools even hand them out to help kids with reading, quick word-spotting, and their spelling words.
+Of course, for the very young, the puzzles are simple, small grids.

 To start the puzzle, I ignore the word list at first, and just search out all the words I can find, focusing on the larger words, as they are the ones usually in the list.